flechemano/crypto-ecosystems/README.md

 ## How to Contribute

-There's a couple of ways you can help grow this initiative.
+There's a couple of ways you can help grow this initiative

 ### Option 1: Opening a Pull Request